cuckoo-network/cuckoo/packages/home/docs/03-Cuckoo AI/ai-node.md

 Miner nodes are integral to our network, taking on tasks and earning rewards through inference.

 > Please note that miner nodes are still in heavy development and subject to substantial changes.
-Consequently, _there are no miner rewards available for now_.
+The current GPU mining rewards are 300 $CAI per GPU per day.

 ## Stable Diffusion Miner